mongodb/docs/source/faq/replica-sets.rst

 How long does replica set failover take?
 ----------------------------------------

-It varies, but a primarly will almost always be elected within a minute.
+It varies, but a replica set will select a new primary within a minute.

 It may take 10-30 seconds for the members of a :term:`replica set` to declare a :term:`primary` inaccessible.
 This